pemcg/manageiq-automation-howto-guide/chapter9/investigative_debugging.md

                                 "MiqAeServiceGuestDevice" => ["hardware", "lan", "network"] }
 ```

+#### object\_walker\_reader
-There is a companion _object\_walker\_reader_ script that can be copied to the CloudForms appliance to extract the object_walker dumps from automation.log, list the dumps, and even _diff_ two dumps - useful when running object_walker before and after a built-in method (for example in a State Machine) to see what the method has changed.
+There is a companion _object\_walker\_reader_ script that can be copied to the CloudForms appliance to extract the object\_walker dumps from automation.log, list the dumps, and even _diff_ two dumps - useful when running object\_walker before and after a built-in method (for example in a State Machine) to see what the method has changed.

 ```
 [root@cloudforms ~]# ~/object_walker_reader.rb